pnts/methodandmatter/source/writing/notes/work-with-resistance.html.md

 ---
 label: Notes
-description: "Working with, not against."
+description: "Common knowledge says to overcome resistance, but what if we work with it instead?"
-keywords: "research, lab notes, leadership, being human, technology, design, cosmology, worlding"
+keywords: "resistance, blending, organizations"
 image: "og/og-symbol.png"

-title: "Resistance, Polarities, and Blending"
+title: "Work with Resistance"
-subtitle: "Working with, not against."
+subtitle: ""
 tags: "gestalt, resistance"
 status: seedling

-date: November 9, 2023
+date: July 8th, 2024
-published: true
+published: false
 ---

 Most business journals talk about “overcoming” resistance as if it were an obstacle on the road to an undoubtedly better destination.
 Just push a little harder and you’ll get past it!
 Which completely ignores the intelligence contained within the resistance &mdash; additional perspectives, information, sensing, and protective mechanisms that might in fact be very beneficial to consider.
 If you pause for a minute and listen to the resistance you'll realize you have a blurry map of other possible roads, ones that aren’t blocked by a giant obstacle.
 While they may not lead to the _exact_ destination you had in mind, they still take you in generally the right direction.